 I encourage you, dear reader, to give back to your own communities, in whatever form that takes — tech/online, real-life, etc. I promise that it will benefit you in some new & unexpected way.
 Plus, whenever you make a real solid connection with someone, that’s worth its weight in gold.

 This is partly inspired by the recent #StackOverflowPodcast episode in which Jon Skeet and the some of the Stack Overflow women talk about the Feminist movement and what it’s means to them.
-It’s also partly because my wife is out of the house, and wanted me to do some painting while she was away.
-And well… paint has to dry.

 So I’m not going to even “go there” in terms of the movement in general, where I stand, or anything really deep, because it’s a huge iceberg of a topic and I can’t do anywhere near justice to it.
 Even the discussion above was pretty basic & high-level, but they give lots of links in the show-notes to truly deep-dive into, if you feel like it.